 Mercer uses a rolling admissions policy.
 Applications must include three letters of reference from the applicant’s current or previous college professors or employers.
 Interested students should also submit a personal statement outlining their educational and career goals, a writing sample, and their official GRE or MCAT scores.
 Applicants should demonstrate a minimum 2.85 GPA and possess at least 30 hours of community service.

-Mercer University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Mercer University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 37. University of Vermont

 Located in the Larner College of Medicine, UVM offers an online master’s degree in public health.
 Founded in 1791, UVM is one of the oldest schools in the U.S. and educates approximately 13,000 students.
 Students complete all requirements online using the Blackboard system, except for an in-person internship.

 This program offers a flexible online degree built around a combination of training in public policy, research, and public health services.
 Learners explore public health and policy issues while developing a strong foundation in population health sciences.
 This is a generalist MPH program, but it also offers core focus areas in behavioral science/health education, biostatistics, environmental health, epidemiology, and health services administration.

 UVM’s classes best serve students interested in public health, epidemiology, quantitative public health sciences, and health policy.
 Students need 42 credits to complete the online master of public health.
 In most cases, full–time students complete the degree in two years while part–time learners may take up to five years.
 Most students who enter during the summer session complete the program in four semesters.

 To graduate, all learners complete an applied practice experience consisting of 15 direct contact hours with a faculty coach, 20 hours of internship work at an approved site, and 10 hours of work on an electronic portfolio.